SAP/Webchat/README.md

 ## Compatibility

-Webchat is supported by all mobile and desktop browsers in their latest versions.
+This webchat is supported by all mobile and desktop browsers in their latest versions.
 Internet Explorer support starts at version 9.0.

 ## Usage